sdtblck/PDFextract/README.md

 # Usage
 python pdf_extract.py

-the above will default to parsing all pdfs in 'samples' and outputting to 'output'.
+the above will default to parsing all pdfs in 'samples' and save output txt files to 'output'.
 Pass a path to a folder containing pdfs with --path_to_folder & change output folder with --out_path args

 E.G